isitchristmas/sockets/README.md

 There's a `Procfile` in this repo already that will run `node app.js`.

+##### Dealing with Node versions and Python builds

+As of this writing, this app needs an old version of Node - 11.5.
+This is now in `package.json` in the `engines` field.

+Additionally, at least one package requires a binary build with `node-gyp` that depends on Python being available.

 ### Control Server

 Every node connects to a Redis server, and the administrator with access to the Redis server can issue commands that get sent to all server nodes.